5 Of The Best Weekend Trips From Delhi During Covid

 Nearest Railway Station: Kotdwar

-Even though the government is lifting lockdown restrictions, we aren’t completely safe from Covid just yet.
-So, it’s in your best interest to postpone your travels until we’re rid of the coronavirus.
+These weekend trips from Delhi during Covid might sound tempting, but it’s in your best interest to postpone your travels until we’re rid of the coronavirus.
 Here are a few things to keep in mind before you set out:

-Different states have different rules with regards to inter-state travel.
+Different states have different rules with regard to inter-state travel.
 Wherever required, register yourselves on the Smart City Web Portals prior to your travels.

 Follow social distancing norms at all times with your mask on and carry sanitizer.

-Avoid traveling in public vehicles as much as possible to reduce risk of infection.
+Avoid traveling in public vehicles as much as possible to reduce the risk of infection.

 Look for hotels and accommodations that take anti-Covid precautions seriously.

-Opt for cashless transactions to reduce risk of infection.
+Opt for cashless transactions to reduce the risk of infection.

 Make sure that you call up the places you wish to go to confirm if they’re open with Covid safety guidelines.